RESETHACKER-COMMUNITY/Resources/bugbounty/sso/0AuthMisconfiguration.md

+## Find OAuth Misconfiguration in SSO(Single Sign-On(SSO) Feature - under development
+(For example Log in with Github, Microsfot, Google, Facebook etc)

 # 0Auth & 0Auth2
 OAuth, which stands for “Open Authorization,” allows third-party services to exchange your information without you having to give away your password.

-OpenID Connect, OAuth 2.0, and MSAL to make sign-in fully secure
+    A little bit of theory:

+      client_id=
       Redirect_uri or reply URL, is used when a Resource Owner grants Authorization to the OAuth Client.
     In simple term.
     is the location where the authorization server sends the user once the app has been successfully authorized and granted an authorization code or access token.

-## Find OAuth Misconfiguration in SSO(Single Sign-On(SSO) Feature
-(For example Log in with Github, Microsfot, Google, Facebook etc)
+    state=?ReturnUrl=
+    UtmTerm=null
+    csrf-request-id=
+    __provider__=google
+    dnsamr=true
+    ru

+    flowName=GeneralOAuthFlow

+      response_type = code is server-side auth flow, should be used when possible, more secure than response_type = token.
+      Provider returns 'code' with User's user-agent and Client sends along with client's credentials the code to obtain 'access_token'.
+      Callback when user is redirected looks like site.com/oauth/callback?code=AQCOtAVov1Cu316rpqPfs-8nDb-jJEiF7aex9n05e2dq3oiXlDwubVoC8VEGNq10rSkyyFb3wKbtZh6xpgG59FsAMMSjIAr613Ly1usZ47jPqADzbDyVuotFaRiQux3g6Ut84nmAf9j-KEvsX0bEPH_aCekLNJ1QAnjpls0SL9ZSK-yw1wPQWQsBhbfMPNJ_LqI

+    Reminder, OAuth is all about authorization, not authentication.
+    What's the difference, you might ask.
+    OAuth just gives to Client access to User's resources on Provider.
+    But very often Client authenticates you by 'profile_info' resource, thus we can call it authentication framework either.
+    OpenID Connect, OAuth 2.0, and MSAL to make sign-in fully secure.

+## Website can impliments 0Auth for users in two ways either login with OAuth Provider or both.

+    login with OAuth Provider + ability to add OAuth Provider logins in settings

 ## How to exploit OAuth Misconfiguration in SSO feature:
 1. OAuth token stealing : Changing redirect_uri to attacker.com([Use IDN Homograph](https://hackerone.com/reports/861940) or common bypasses).